vicinityh2020/vicinity-agent/docs/AGENT_API.md

 * **adapter-id** identifier of adapter for this object

-Payload is the JSON object, which should follow the specification of the [DataSchema](TD.md#data-schema) of property *input* provided in thing description.
+Payload is the JSON object, which should follow the specification of the [DataSchema](TD.md#data-schema) of property *input* provided in thing description of requested remote object.

 This request is forwarded to GTW API with proper VICINITY credentials of requesting object.
 The response is passed back to GTW API, forwarded into Agent Service, which returns it as response to this request, without touching it.
-The response payload should follow the specification of the [DataSchema](TD.md#data-schema) of property *output* provided in thing description.
+The response payload should follow the specification of the [DataSchema](TD.md#data-schema) of property *output* provided in thing description of requested remote object.

 ### Accessing the property of local object